- Jennifer Dunn

 While self-service is controlled by you, the process is still programmatic.
 You’ll simply be more involved with the bidding process, including setting prices, choosing which landing pages to advertise on, and your ideal audience.
-This option is great for brands who haven’t reached a certain threshold and can’t yet afford to let the platform take over the process entirely.
+The self-service DSP option is great for brands that haven’t reached a certain threshold and can’t yet afford to let the platform take over the process entirely.

 Food for thought: Do you want Amazon to have access to all of your advertising data and to be able to control it and to spend your money?
 Does best interest refer to what’s most profitable for your brand or for Amazon or both?

 Isn’t This Just Amazon Sponsored Display Ads with Extra Steps?

 Sponsored Display is another recent development in the world of Amazon advertising and it does share a lot of similarities with Amazon DSP.
 As such, you may be a little confused as to which platform to use.